sevar83/android-spatialite/README.md

 ## CHANGES

 ### 2.0.0
-- Migrated from JitPack.io to jcenter;
 - Now using the [Requery.io SQLite wrapper](https://github.com/requery/sqlite-android/) instead of SQLCipher's.
 This results to:
-- Android Nougat (25+) supported;
+- Android Nougat (25+) supported.
+The native code no more links to private NDK libraries exception and warning messages similar to `UnsatisfiedLinkError: dlopen failed: library "libandroid_runtime.so" not found` should be no more.
+For more details: https://developer.android.com/about/versions/nougat/android-7.0-changes.html#ndk;
 - Much cleaner codebase derived from a much newer and more mature AOSP SQLite wrapper snapshot;
 - Now possible to build with the latest NDK (tested on R14);
-- Switched to CLang as a default NDK toolchain;
+- Switched to CLang as the default NDK toolchain;
 - 64-bit build targets (arm64-v8a, x86_64);
-- `SQLiteDatabase.loadLibs()` initialization call no more required;
+- `SQLiteDatabase.loadLibs()` initialization call is not required anymore;
 - Removed `org.spatialite.Cursor` interface.
 Used 'android.database.sqlite.Cursor' instead.
 - Removed the `SQLiteXyzException` classes.
 Their AOSP originals are used instead;
-- Dropped support for Android localized collation;
+- Dropped support for Android localized collation.
+SQL statements with "COLLATE LOCALIZED" will cause error.
+This is necessary to reduce the library size and ensure N compatibility;
 - Updated SQLite to 3.15.1;
 - Updated lzma to 5.2.1;
 - Updated FreeXL to 1.0.2;